Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 <img width="729" alt="Screenshot 2024-02-25 at 11 00 54 AM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/312f5c2e-0dad-49fd-8882-384737fdc998">

-In practice, the BN operation includes learnable parameters for the output mean and variance for each column.
-This is done in order that BN to maintain the expressive power of the original network.
+In practice, the BN operation includes 2 learnable parameters (in green) for the output mean and variance for each column.
+This is done so that BN to maintain the expressive power of the original network.

 <br/><br/>

-Let us walk through an example of 2 layered neuron net
+Let us walk through an example of a 2 layered neuron net
 ```
 n_hidden = 100 # the number of neurons in the hidden layer of the MLP
 X_dim = 5 # dimension of a training data point